johnzac/ppoe-raspberrypi/README.md

 To run, simply modify the hosts file with the ip address and password for your pi and run "ansible-playbook playbook-pi.yml" from the git root directory.

 Verified on raspbian buster - linux-5.4.51, systemd - 241

+You can find an extensive writeup on what the playbook does here: https://medium.com/@zacharia.john92/learning-basic-linux-networking-with-a-raspberry-pi-3d57ddc959a4